Eli Manning: Super Bowl XLII

-In front of a record-setting American television audience and on the strength of a late fourth quarter drive led by Manning, the Giants beat the 12.5 point-favored, undefeated New England Patriots 17–14.
+In front of a record-setting U.S. television audience and on the strength of a late fourth-quarter drive led by Manning, the Giants beat the 12.5-point-favored, undefeated New England Patriots, 17–14.

 Manning takes the snap, back to throw, under pressure, avoids the rush and he's gonna...fight out of it, still fights out of it, now throws it deep down field, wide open Tyree who...
 MAKES THE CATCH!
 AT THE 24-YARD LINE!
 What a play by Manning!